 ← Back to blog index · 2026-05-10

-USDe Ethena got popular but Bitfinex Funding still wins on yield (1.5-3x), with safer risk structure post-FTX.
+USDe Ethena got popular but funding market still wins on yield (1.5-3x), with safer risk structure post-FTX.
 Real 2026 data + side-by-side risk analysis.

 USDe (Ethena Synthetic Dollar) blew up in popularity since 2024, advertising 4-7% APY with occasional 14% spikes.

-Same window, Bitfinex Funding’s fUSD median ran 7-10%, with spikes to 15-25%.
-Bitfinex systematically wins by 1.5-3x, with a more controllable risk structure.
+Same window, funding market’s fUSD median ran 7-10%, with spikes to 15-25%.
+The funding market systematically wins by 1.5-3x, with a more controllable risk structure.

 This post compares yields with real data and explains why funding is safer than synthetic dollars in the post-FTX era.